-The CY15E004Q is a serial F-RAM memory.
-The memory array is logically organized as 512 × 8 bits and is accessed using an industry standard serial peripheral interface (SPI) bus.
+The CY15B064Q is a serial F-RAM memory.
+The memory array is logically organized as $8,192\times 8$ bits and is accessed using an industry standard serial peripheral interface (SPI) bus.
 The functional operation of the F-RAM is similar to serial flash and serial EEPROMs.
-The major difference between the CY15E004Q and a serial flash or EEPROM with the same pinout is the F-RAM's superior write performance, high endurance, and low power consumption.
-The CY15E004Q differs from Cypress's FM25040 by increasing its performance to 16 MHz and adding support for SPI Mode 3.
-This makes the FM25040B a drop-in replacement for most 4-Kbit SPI EEPROMs that support Modes 0 & 3.
+The major difference between the CY15B064Q and a serial flash or EEPROM with the same pinout is the F-RAM's superior write performance, high endurance, and low power consumption.